bbauska/W3Cx-5of5/README.md

 Main changes:

--   **A class is simply defined using the keyword class followed by the name of the class**
+-   <b>A class is simply defined using the keyword class followed by the name of the class</b>

--   **The unique constructor is defined using the constructor keyword followed by the parameters**
+-   <b>The unique constructor is defined using the constructor keyword followed by the parameters</b>

--   **The constructor is executed when an object is created using the keyword new**
+-   <b>The constructor is executed when an object is created using the keyword new</b>
     Example: let h1 = new Hero(&apos;Ian Solo&apos;, &apos;rebels&apos;);

     This will call constructor(name, side) in the example below.

--   **A method is simply defined by its name followed by its parameters (we no more use the keyword &quot;function&quot;)**
+-   <b>A method is simply defined by its name followed by its parameters (we no more use the keyword &quot;function&quot;)</b>
     Example: speak() {&#41;} in the source code below.

 Here is the new version of the Hero &quot;template&quot;, this time with the ES6